KTH-Library/docs-kth-rdm/docs/en/deposit/rest_api.md

 GET /api/records?prettyprint=1 HTTP/1.1
 ```

 This is the basic information about the KTH Datarepository API.
-However, for a complete API reference, it is recommended to refer to the official documentation, as it may contain more details and the latest updates:
+However, for a complete API reference, it is recommended to refer to the official documentation, as it contains more details and the latest updates:
 [KTH Datarepository REST API docs](https://inveniordm.docs.cern.ch/reference/rest_api_index/)